We’re funded! Now what?

 We’re busy meeting with our partners and stakeholders and putting our plan in place for what happens next – and we promise you’ll be the first to know when we’re ready to announce official timelines and plans for moving the project forward.
 For now, please join us in celebrating this important occasion – and make sure to sign up for our newsletter to stay informed about what happens from here.

-Stay tuned for more information about how and when we’ll build #broadbandforeveryone and connect over 350 communities and more than 3.5 million Ontarians.
+As we work toward our first set of milestones, we’ll be following our commitments to stay open and transparent.
+Read our latest FAQ update to learn more about what’s happening now and check back frequently for more information about how and when we’ll build #broadbandforeveryone and connect over 350 communities and more than 3.5 million Ontarians.

 Thank you for your support for the SWIFT Initiative – we wouldn’t be here without you.

 The SouthWestern Integrated Fibre Technology (SWIFT) Network is a forward-looking, financially sustainable plan to help the region connect, compete and keep pace in a digital world by building a holistic, ultra-high-speed fibre optic network across the region.
 Spearheaded by community and businesses leaders across southwestern Ontario, Caledon, and Niagara Region, SWIFT will build an ultra-high-speed fibre optic regional broadband network for everyone.
 Regardless of the size of your community, your age, education, or where you work, you deserve affordable access to high-speed broadband – and SWIFT is working to build and deliver critical infrastructure to our communities by connecting over 350 communities across 41,286 km2 through 3000 Points of Presence and offering up to 1 Gbps access for $100/month.